Health Library

 While night terrors are not harmful, they can resemble other conditions or lead to problems for the child.
 Consult your child's doctor if you notice:

-• The child has drooling, jerking or stiffening.
+• The child has drooling, jerking or stiffening

-• Terrors last longer than 30 minutes.
+• Terrors last longer than 30 minutes

-• Your child does something dangerous during an episode.
+• Your child does something dangerous during an episode

-• Terrors happen during the second half of the night.
+• Terrors happen during the second half of the night

-• Your child has daytime fears.
+• Your child has daytime fears

-• You feel family stress may be a factor.
+• You feel family stress may be a factor

-• You have other questions or concerns about your child's night terrors.
+• You have other questions or concerns about your child's night terrors

 Nightmares

 Nightmares are scary dreams that wake children up and make them afraid to go back to sleep.
 Nightmares may happen for no known reason, but sometimes occur when your child has seen or heard things that are upsetting.
-These can be things that actually happen or are make-believe.
+These can be things that really happen or are make-believe.

 Having bad dreams every once in a while is normal at all ages after about 6 months of age.
 Nightmares often relate to developmental stages of a child: toddlers may dream about separation from their parents; preschoolers may dream about monsters or the dark; school-aged children may dream about death or real dangers.
 Nightmares most often happen during the last third of sleep, during REM (dream time) sleep.